One of the longest bridges in the world can be found in the east of China.

 What makes the Hangzhou Bay Bridge such a marvelous feat of engineering is that this location is probably the most complicated place on the planet to build a long bridge like this.

-The bay doesn’t such feature the strongest tidal waves on the planet, it’s also prone to earthquakes and has to sustain extremely strong winds during typhoon season.
+The bay doesn’t feature the strongest tidal waves on the planet, it’s also prone to earthquakes and has to sustain extremely strong winds during typhoon season.
 All of these elements had to be taken into account.

 Because of this, careful planning was required, a process that took nearly a decade and which involved over 600 experts in the field!